 I’ve really been loving oat milk lately and add it to everything from tea to overnight oats (which might seem redundant, but don’t knock it til you try it).
 I just love how creamy and delicious it is.
 So, it helps that I happened to have oat milk on hand when I read about the contest.

 The next thing I did was scour my kitchen to see what other potential ingredients I had.
 And then the recipe just kind of wrote itself from there!
 You all know how much I love muffins and quick breads… it was kind of a no-brainer.
+Plus, bananas are always a great addition in my book (see: my banana cake and banana breakfast cookies).

 In the end, my easy banana muffins didn’t actually win the contest — there were some seriously impressive entries alongside mine.
 But I’m super excited to share these vegan banana muffins with you nonetheless!